Gonzalo-Are/MachineOs/README.md

 # MachineOs

-Python file that gives you the MachineOs
+Programm that helps you with the type of machine you are trying to encounter.

+## Usage